komiyakomiyakomiya/pytail/README.md

 ## Overview

-tail コマンドを python で実装しました。
+I implemented the tail command in python.

 ## Description

-ファイルの末尾から n 行を出力します。
+Print n lines from the end of the file.

 ## Usage